igor47/blog/posts/recoolit-transfer-graph.md

 Next, we transport the gas to our destruction facility.
 Every time we transport gas, we weigh and test the cylinders at both ends.
-We maintain manifests of transports, and we sign for cylinders at either end.
+We maintain a chain of custody for the cylinders at all times, using signed transport manifests.
 Some of the refrigerants we transport are becoming expensive, because they are no longer allowed to be produced under internal agreements.
-We take care prevent any theft or loss of refrigerants during transport.
+Our procedures ensure that no loss or theft of refrigerants occurs during transport.

 Finally, our refrigerants go through the destruction process.
-This involves taking a sample of each cylinder before it is hooked up to the incinerator.
+First, we taking a sample of each cylinder that has arrived at the destruction facility.
 The sample is lab-tested under rigorous standards, to confirm the exact makeup of the contents of the cylinder.
+Next, the cylinder is hooked up to a high-temperature incinerator.
+In Indonesia, we partner with cement kiln operators, because their facilities reach the high temperatures needed to destroy refrigerants and need only minimal modifications to do so.

+After destruction, the cylinders are shipped back to us.
+We vacuum-test the cylinders to make sure they're not leaking, and use them for future recoveries or consolidations.

 ## Building the transfer graph